-One way in which the PM role has been described to me, which seemed to capture the essence of how PMs approach their work at BloomReach, is to see themselves as the mini-CEO of their particular product or features.
-Putting it this way, it becomes clear that at the end of the day although as a PM you are not actually doing the product’s development, you are ultimately responsible for making the product successful.
-This may mean that you should be well-versed in many different areas across the product development cycle in order to do your role well.
-However, depending on the company size, product phase, and team size your responsibilities and areas of focus may be very different.
+One way in which people describe the PM role is as the mini-CEO of their particular product or features.
+Putting it this way, it becomes clear that you are ultimately responsible for making the product successful.
+This responsibility means that you need to adapt and learn about the different areas across the product development cycle that may need your attention.
+Depending on the company size, product phase, and team size, your responsibilities and areas of focus will change.
 Here are a few things that have come up over and over as good skills to have.

-A few other things I have been told to learn from a technical standpoint include scripting for data analysis (to get insights), learning how to scale products, what levers can be used to make products faster, determining the right database structure/schema, among others.
+I was advised to learn to script for data analysis, how to scale products, what levers engineers can use to make products faster, determining the right database structure/schema, among others.

 Learning about User Interface (UI) and User Experience (UX) design

-Steve Jobs is well-known for his brilliance in having focused as much on product design as he did on functionality.
-He pushed the boundaries of how a product should be thought about to include an end-to-end view that would not only be technically impressive, but also ‘really cool.’
-This allowed the products to enchant users through its ease of use.
-It meant that graphics and design were smartly and intently applied to create a pleasant experience and remove any layers of frustration with the product.
-Great UI and UX can very strongly influence the user’s reaction to the product, regardless of its complexity or how impressive is features actually are.
+Steve Jobs is well-known for focusing as much, or more, on design as he did on features.
+He pushed the boundaries of how a product should be thought about to include an end-to-end view that would be not only technically impressive but also really cool.
+The products delight users through their ease of use.
+Jobs used graphics and design to create a pleasant experience and remove any layers of frustration with the product.
+Great UI and UX strongly influence the user’s reaction to the product, regardless of its complexity or how impressive are its features.

-I would like to continue developing my eye to catch what is it that makes a product fun and exciting to use, and look for ways in which to bring this into the development of the products that I may have the privilege to work on.
-For now, I am simply going through and reviewing the products that I love, and determine to what extent it may be a function of smart design instead of just technically impressive features.
-Are there any great resources I should look into for this?
-Let me know.
+I want to continue developing my eye to catch what is it that makes a product fun and exciting to use and look for ways in which to bring this into the development of products.
+For now, I am reviewing the products that I love, and determining to what extent I love them due to smart design instead of just technically impressive features.

 Understanding user needs

-Ruthless prioritization seems to be one of the most critical aspects of successful product development execution.
-Where PMs are most impactful is in determining which of the many great product ideas they should implement first, which ones to defer, and which ones not to implement at all.
-There are many complexities introduced by each ‘minor’ feature developed given the need to make it work well holistically with the rest of the product.
-As such, a great product manager needs to determine which features will make the most impact towards achieving the product’s vision and value proposition, and resist the urge to try to implement the rest of the features that may delay these from getting out to the users.
+Ruthless prioritization is a critical aspect of successful product development.
+PMs are most impactful by determining which of the many great product ideas they should implement first, which ones to defer, and which ones not to implement at all.
+Each feature, no matter how small, introduces complexity to the product.
+As such, a great product manager needs to determine which features will make the most impact towards achieving the product’s vision and value proposition and resist the urge to implement the features that would delay these from getting out to the users.